dcblack/SCFTGU_BOOK/README.md

 > engineers, to write the second edition of this highly popular classic.
 As
 > a team the authors bring over 100 years of ASIC and system design experience
 > together to make a very readable introduction to SystemC.

+#### Notes

+- The 2007 version of the file may have issues with current C++ and/or SystemC versions;
+however, we assume the reader can word this out for themselves.

+- The authors are working on a revised version of this material compliant with the latest versions of C++ and SystemC; however, given their other obligations, we can make no promises on timing.
+Writing to the authors about this will only slow down progress.
+Please have patience.

+- These exercises will also work for the first edition of the book if you happen to have that version.

+#### The end